 One of the benefits of these is that they can be easy to understand for a wide range of users because they’re so common, but they’re typically more expensive and more advanced.
 If the phone is going to be used for a lot more than just calls, then these devices are worth looking into.

-The following table shows selected published 24-month Samsung Galaxy A71 plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our comparison tool to see plans from a range of other providers.
+The following table shows selected published 24-month Samsung Galaxy A53 5G plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our mobile plan comparison tool to see plans for seniors from a range of other providers.
 This is a selection of products with links to a referral partner.

-The iPhone SE is the newest ‘affordable’ phone from Apple, with prices in Australia starting at $749.
-It’s a small unit that isn’t entirely touchscreen, and still has a home button on the bottom.
+The 2022 iPhone SE is the ‘affordable’ phone from Apple, which you can get for $719 outright.
+It’s a small unit that looks like an iPhone from five years ago, and still has a home button on the bottom.
 The great thing about Apple phones is they’re designed around an intuitive user experience, and even smartphone newbies should find the SE fairly easy to navigate.
 The battery life is good, you’ll get a great camera, and a fast performance when using apps.
-You can also get the SE bundled to a phone plan, which you can see in the table above.

 OPPO came out of left field some years back with a super affordable line of phones and the brilliant Colour OS interface, mixing the user-friendliness of Apple with the price point of Android phones.
-The Reno Z is no exception – it’s a well-priced and capable mid-range phone, with a RRP of $499.
+The OPPO A78 5G is no exception — it’s a well-priced and capable mid-range phone, with an RRP of $359.
 With plenty of features and a decent general-use camera, this phone would be great for somebody who’s comfortable with tech, but also wants a no-nonsense handset.
-The OPPO Reno Z is also available on phone plans from selected providers, as shown in the above table.
+The OPPO A78 is only available to buy outright from retailers.